Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 Polyester satin makes you sweat, while silk is thermoregulating.
 So when choosing bed linen, it's important to choose genuine silk fabrics over imitations.

-Your nights will be all the more pleasant.
+Your nights will be all the more pleasant for it.

-In short, to recognize genuine silk from a imitationit is essential to pay particular attention to the feel of the fabricand the information provided.
+In short, to recognize genuine silk from imitation, it's essential to pay close attention to the feel of the fabric, its sheen and the information provided.

-The silk silk is always a quality choice, offering a soft, silky feel. touchappearance shimmering and a durability exceptional.
+Genuine silk is always a quality choice, offering a delicate touch, a shimmering appearance and exceptional durability.

 At Maison de la soie, we've been silk specialists since 2010.
 Our products are made exclusively from high-quality, 100% natural mulberry silk.

-When choosing your bed linen you can be sure you're buying genuine silk.
+When you choose your bed linen from us, you can be sure you're buying genuine silk.

 Leave a comment